edulib-france/yawl/README.md

 ### Events

 The `yawl.track` function is used to track custom events on your website.
 It sends event data to the analytics backend for processing.
+This is an asynchronous method that returns a Promise.

 Here are the parameters for the `track` event: